zostay/gormless/README.md

 That is the absolute definition of a SQL injection vulnerability.
 If the input is safe some of the time, but not all of the, that's SQL injection.
-They have created the illusion of safety.
-Period.
+They have created the illusion of safety where it is most certainly not safe, which is what creates a vulnerability.
 That's not even an opinion, but clear fact, as far as I'm concerned.

 To me, part of the purpose of using an ORM rather than raw SQL and a language like Go instead of C is to avoid footguns as big as this one.
 So...